What is a Chemical Change?

 - Irreversible change

-Irreversible change: The change which is almost permanent and cannot be undone by any physical or chemical means is called an irreversible change.
-Some new substances are formed in irreversible change.
+The change which is almost permanent and cannot be undone by any physical or chemical means is called an irreversible change.
+Some new substances are formed in the case of an irreversible change.

 There are many advantages of reversible and irreversible changes.
 For example, a piece of iron is cast into different shapes by a blacksmith.
 It is beaten into the desired shape after it is heated.
 On heating, the metals expand while it contracts on cooling.
 By this, you can understand why there are small gaps left between the rails in railway lines.
 This is because the metal tracks expand in summers due to high temperature.
 Thus, these gaps compensate for the increase in area due to expansion.